cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 Open-sourcing tools and datasets should be a prerequisite for publishing any kind of research paper.[^1] In fact, some researchers will laugh and admit that published results might just be the outcome of a graduate student finally getting their code to run once and getting some data to produce a graph that makes sense.

-But don't get me wrong: achieving true reproducibility is very hard.
+But don't get me wrong: achieving true reproducibility is a tough problem in computer science research.

 A true obstacle to achieving reproducible results in computer science is the rapid pace at which the field evolves.
-Even finding a computer with a similar hardware to the one used just five years ago to generate a result could be difficult.
+Even finding a computer with similar hardware to the one used just five years ago to generate a result is not easy.
 Running the software with the exact same configurations, memory, operating system, and CPU is even more challenging.

 It's unlikely that conferences will require researchers to submit their hardware along with their software anytime soon.